All Case Studies

 • Overview: WordBaby is an Android app built in Unity to introduce toddlers to words through interactive image-based learning.
 It offers a digital, engaging alternative to physical word image books with word packs that can be explored like books or played as configurable quizzes.
 The app’s bright, kid-friendly UI and secure parental controls create a safe, enjoyable experience tailored for young learners.

-• Motivation: During parental leave, I read many (some might say too many) of these “First 100 Words” books with my daughter.
+• Motivation: During parental leave, I read many (some might say too many) “First 100 Words” books with my daughter.
 Exploring digital alternatives, I found most apps lacked modern UI/UX, parental controls, and customization, with some even containing ads.
 This inspired me to create a better, safer option that also served as a way to learn Unity’s UI Toolkit.

 Key Features